 SCUBAnauts began with six dedicated teenagers (Andrew, Brynn, Jennifer, Julie, Ryan, and Alex), each of whom were certified in Basic Open Water SCUBA by YMCA SCUBA Instructor Jeff Paine in May 2001.
+The scientific rather than recreational nature of this group quickly gave SCUBAnauts its own identity.

-As part of Captain Olson’s quest for these SCUBAnauts to use SCUBA while learning about the marine environment, several local marine scientists were contacted.
-Olson’s search for local marine research scientists led to the esteemed marine research scientist, Walter Jaap, of the Florida Fish & Wildlife Research Institute (FWRI), located in St. Petersburg, Florida.
-Walter embraced the SNI program and was vital in developing SNI’s first major research project with Gulfstream Natural Gas Systems (GNGS).
+As part of Captain Olson’s quest for these SCUBAnauts to use SCUBA as a means to learn about the marine environment, several local marine research scientists were contacted.
+Olson’s search led to the esteemed , Walter Jaap, of the Florida Fish & Wildlife Research Institute (FWRI), located in St. Petersburg, Florida.
+Walter embraced the SCUBAnauts program and developed its first major research project with Gulfstream Natural Gas Systems (GNGS) in 2001.
 Gulfstream Natural Gas, a Houston-based company, established artificial reefs in Tampa Bay and Gulf of Mexico to mitigate habitat lost during the construction a major underwater natural gas pipeline.

-In October, 2007, SNI and Wild Life Productions, in partnership with the Explorer’s Club, the Hawaii Undersea Research Laboratory (HURL), NOAA, NASA, GLOBE, University of Hawaii at Manoa (SOEST), the Florida Fish and Wildlife Conservation Commission (FWC), U.S. Navy and U.S. Air Force, commenced a 3-phase expedition named OPERATION: DEEP CLIMB (ODC).
+In October, 2007, SNI and Wild Life Productions, in partnership with the Explorer’s Club, the Hawaii Undersea Research Laboratory (HURL), NOAA, NASA, GLOBE, University of Hawaii at Manoa (SOEST), the Florida Fish and Wildlife Conservation Commission (FWC), U.S. Navy and U.S. Air Force, commenced a 3-phase expedition named Operation: Deep Climb (ODC).
 The mission of ODC was to inspire a new generation of 21st Century explorers and promote a better scientific understanding of the universe and marine environment while achieving a genuine “first” for youth exploration.